sumitw9695/-sql_retail_sales_analysis/README.md

 WHERE rank = 1
 ```

-8. **Write a SQL query to find the top 10 customers based on the highest total sales  **:
+8. **Write a SQL query to find the top 10 customers based on the highest total sales.**
 ```sql
 SELECT
     customer_id,